-The United States Department of Homeland Security (DHS) extended Afghans’ temporary immigration protected status, bringing praise from immigration advocates and calling for a permanent solution for those who have fled the crisis-racked country.
+The United States Department of Homeland Security (DHS) extended Afghans’ temporary immigration protected status on Wednesday, bringing praise from immigration advocates and calling for a permanent solution for those who have fled the crisis-racked country.

 The temporary immigration protections, which will last for 18 months, will only apply to Afghans who were residing in the United States as of Tuesday, March 15, 2022.
 Tens of thousands of Afghans have come to the U.S. since Taliban militants took over the country last summer after the withdrawal of U.S. military forces.